Absio/js-api/README.md

 * A backup passphrase can be provided to synchronize a Key File between devices and enable a secure password reset.

 ### Obfuscated File System
-* All Secured Containers and [Key Files](#key-file) can be securely in Absio's Obfuscated File System.
+* All Absio Secured Containers and [Key Files](#key-file) can be securely stored in Absio's Obfuscated File System.
-* This module automatically obfuscates the names and randomizes folder structure of the encrypted files.
+* This module automatically obfuscates the names and randomizes the folder structure of the encrypted files.
 * Increases security by making attacks on the individually [encrypted](#encryption) containers more difficult.
 * The seed for obfuscation combines user, application, and server information to partition the data.

 ### Encryption
-* A user's private keys are stored in [Key File](#key-file) encrypted with AES256 using a key derived from the user's password.
+* A user's private keys are stored in a [Key File](#key-file) encrypted with AES256 using a key derived from the user's password.
   * A [Key File](#key-file) contains both signing and derivation private keys.
   * The encryption key is derived using the Password Based Key Derivation Function 2 (PBKDF2).
 * Every Absio Secured Container has a unique set of secret keys.
   * Secret Keys are stored encrypted and used to securely access the container.
   * HMAC-SHA256 keys are used for content validation to mitigate content tampering.
-  * AES256 keys are used to individually encrypt the header and content of the Secured Container.
+  * AES256 keys are used to individually encrypt the header and content of the Absio Secured Container.
 * The secret keys for an Absio Secured Container are uniquely encrypted for each user that can access the container.
   * This encryption of the secret keys uses Static-ephemeral Diffie-Hellman Key Exchange (DHKE) based upon a user's public derivation key.
   * This process encrypts the secret keys such that they can only be decrypted with the user's corresponding private derivation key.